 The Evolution of Hillary Rodham Clinton (Squint Books, 2016)

-Pain Woman Takes Your Keys and Other Essays from a Nervous System (University of Nebraska Press, forthcoming 2017)
+Pain Woman Takes Your Keys and Other Essays from a Nervous System (University of Nebraska Press, March 2017)

 Essays Available Online